bbc/gel/src/components/data-tables.md

 }
 ```

 To make this element scrollable by keyboard, it must first be focusable.
 This requires the `tabindex="0"` attribution.
 For screen reader users, this newly interactive element will need a label.
-It's recommended the element takes the `group` role and is associated with the `<caption>` for the labeling.
+It's recommended the element takes the `group` role and is associated with the `<caption>` for the labelling.

 ```html
 <div class="gef-table" role="group" aria-labelledby="caption" tabindex="0">